 The 30-minute tour is included in your admission.
 The tour begins with a short movie about the site, then guests walk through the site with wireless headsets.
 It is intended for all ages.
 The tour has changed somewhat since our visit, but I'm guessing that it still moves quickly enough for families with young children.

 After the tour, there are several areas in the museum where families can explore hands-on exhibits of fossils, and early human history.

 The Mammoth Site is a great example of how delightful an unexpected discovery can be.
 Workers were surprised when they uncovered a huge cache of mammoth fossils in 1974.
-Our family was pleasantly surprised by the Mammoth Site too.
+Our family was pleasantly surprised, and I hope that your family will enjoy it too.

 Featured photo credit: Mammoth Site

 Good to Know

 Where: 1800 Highway 18, Truck route in Hot Springs, South Dakota.
 We found it easily, driving south from Rapid City.